HPEEzmeral/spark-on-k8s/charts/metastore/README.md

 ### Format for the hivemetastore secret

-#### NOTE : The xml file should be named - hivesite (no extensions)
+#### NOTE : The secret for mysql server credentials needs to be present in `sampletenant` namespace

-Command to create secret from file hivesite is as follows
+Command to create secret from file hivemeta-secret is as follows

 `kubectl create secret generic hivemeta-secret --from-file=hive-site.xml=../hivesite -n sampletenant`

-Filename : hivesite
+Filename : hivesite <xml file name which has credentials>
 Namespace for secret : sampletenant

 This secret should consist of an xml file data and the contents should be as follows: